jsdonato/GetLambda/README.md

 In both methods, one will notice that they expect a `PascalsTriangle` object.
 This is so that if a user intends on doing large and/or many numerical experments they only need to cache Pascals Triangle one time by initializing the object once before the experiment of at the beginning of the program.
-The depth of Pascals Trinagle can be adjusted before compilation in `src/constants.hpp`.
+The depth of Pascals Triangle can be adjusted before compilation in `src/constants.hpp`.
+By default, the depth is set to 50.
+A depth of atleast 50 is required to pass the tests.
 ```
 PascalsTriangle pt;
 ```